naomi-iizuka/ADAProject_teambis/index.md

   </p>

 <p style='text-align: justify;'>
   We can see above that a vast majority of the speakers are females and males (these categories include cis-gender and unspecified females and males), even though there are still more male than female speakers.
-Speakers of other genders figure in the dataset as well, but in negligeable numbers compared to the leading categories.
-(As our analysis is mainly focused of the difference between men and women we will exclude other genders from our study.) </p>
+Speakers of other genders figure in the dataset as well, but in negligeable numbers compared to the leading categories. </p>

 <p style='text-align: justify;'>
   We also thought interesting to look at the age of speakers, as maturity can influence self-confidence, and common expressions change with each generation. </p>